 “The problem is the two really long straights, and they’re snaking.
 That makes it really dangerous.
 If something happens it is dangerous.” – Jonas Folger, 2017

 If there’s one I hate about being a MotoGP fan, it’s the lack of mainstream attention the sport gets… Unless something horrific happens.
 Especially given our national broadcaster had the rights for it until the middle part of the last decade.
 Remember how I said MotoGP got more traction than ever when Marc Marquez tried to ride 6 days after breaking his arm?
 Well, the sport went truly viral last week after not one, but two horrifying accidents that on another day, could have been fatal.

 In Moto2, Enea Bastianini slides out at the opening corner of the Red Bull Ring in Austria in the early going.
-Hafizh Syahrin, not being able to see his bike, still stranded on track, drives straight into it, catapulting him off his bike at over 90mph.
-Edgar Pons and Andi Farid Izdihar both also taking to the grass to evade the wreckage.
-Thankfully, no-one seriously hurt, Hafizh the worst of it with only minor bruising.
+Hafizh Syahrin, not being able to see his bike, still stranded on the track, drives straight into it, catapulting him off his bike at over 90mph.
+Edgar Pons and Andi Farid Izdihar both also took to the grass to evade the wreckage.
+Thankfully, no one was seriously hurt, Hafizh the worst of it with only minor bruising.
 He may even still ride this weekend.

 Questions were asked of the track.
 Casey Stoner’s quotes from his time testing in 2016 were unearthed from the bowels of Twitter.
 This track has fundamental problems that still haven’t been addressed.